akshayshanker/OneMoment/README.md

 The project is currently under development and highly experimental.

 ## Features
-- Generates statistical moments for SMM estimation from complex datasets.
-- Handles data with multiple variables, including time, cohort, and treatment variables.
+- Handles panel data with multiple variables and time, cohort, and treatment variables.
 - Computes mean, standard deviation, pairwise correlations, and autocorrelations.
 - Supports gender and treatment group-based analysis.
-- Outputs raw moments and influence functions for specified demographic groups.
+- Outputs raw moments and influence functions for each moment.

 ## Installation
-To use this tool, you'll need Python installed on your system, along with the Pandas and YAML libraries.
+Requires Pandas and YAML libraries.
 Install the required libraries using pip:

 ```bash
 pip install pandas pyyaml